Heather Richie: Recognition

-Richie received the Carnegie-Whitney Grant from the American Library Association under the direction of Jennifer France of American College of the Building Arts to compile an "The Essential Wooden Boat Building Reading List" during which time Richie attended the wooden boat building school at Cape Fear Community College to produce an epistolary column for WoodenBoat, addressing a wooden boat directly.
+Richie received the Carnegie-Whitney Grant from the American Library Association under the direction of Jennifer France of American College of the Building Arts to compile "The Essential Wooden Boat Building Reading List".
+During the grant period she attended the wooden boat building school at Cape Fear Community College and produced an epistolary column for WoodenBoat.

 In 2021, she received multiple scholarships including the Orvis 50/50 award to attend the Certified Fly Fishing Guide program at Colorado Mountain College.